Skip to main content

 Is it cheaper to heat one room with an electric heater?

-It depends on what your heating needs are, the type of electric heater you’re using, and what your main heating is.
+The answer depends on what your heating needs are, the type of electric heater you’re using, and what your main heating is.

-If you’re only using one room, because there are only one or two people in your household and you’re going to be in the same room for an extended period of time – then using an oil filled radiator may work out cheaper than running your gas central heating for the time you are in that room.
+If you are only using one room – for example, because there are only one or two people in your home and you’re going to be in the same room for while – then using an oil filled radiator may work out cheaper than running your gas central heating during that time.
+However, if you use a high wattage heater like a fan heater for a long time this may well work out as more expensive than having your central heating on.

 Share this: